jesusdper/DTU_MLOpsProject/reports/README.md

 > *code and even if we were then...*
 >
 > Answer:
-> *The total coverage of the project at the moment is 45%.
+> *The total coverage of the project at the moment is 39%.
 We are highly aware that this coverage is not the highest by far*
-> *but, as we have mentioned in the question above, we have pripritized other parts of the project against unit testing of*
+> *but, as we have mentioned in the question above, we have prioritized other parts of the project against unit testing of*
 > *modules of functions that might not result as crucial for the overall aspect of the project*.
+> *In reality, when testing the coverage we get only 13%.
+This is because root/tests/integrationtest/test_apis.py raises an unknown error that stops pytest-coverage from trying to retrieve more tests.
+When said tests are ignored, the coverage increases to a more representative value of 39%.*

 ### Question 9